danielharrell/SumLect2015/Lost_Idea_LA.md

 liberal education has a subject-matter.
 Or, in a word: content.

 But what, then, *is* this content?
 What should we say is learned in a liberal education alone?

-## Part Two

 It is this question, I think, that poses a challenge to liberal education from within.
-Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry,
+For traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry,